-China is known for having a government with an authoritarian streak that subjects its citizens to intense and comprehensive Internet censorship.
+China is known for having a number of internet restrictions that make accessing some of the world’s most popular websites difficult.
 To avoid government censorship and surveillance, many people in China wonder if VPNs are legal.
 Unfortunately, answering that question may be harder than you think.

 The answer to that question is a resounding “maybe.”
 It can depend on who you are, what you’re using it for, and even who in the government is asking!